Baikal Diving: the Lake from inside

 Ice diving on Lake Baikal is an entertainment for the most daring divers.
 Of course, the first dive in your life should be done in the summer.

 But if you already have diving experience (and a diver certificate), then just imagine this picture!
-The tunnels of shining ice, transparent ice caves, fantastic sparkle of ice in crystal clear water – what can be more overwhelming?!
+The tunnels of shining ice, transparent ice caves, a fantastic sparkle of ice in crystal clear water – what can be more overwhelming?!

 Particular sensations are given by temperature contrast.
 Above the ice is a real Siberian winter, -40 °C, and under the ice life boils.
 Seals prey on fish, fish prey on other fish, and you shoot all this an underwater camera.